-Band Mark Descriptor 4 13-16 The student is able to: clearly demonstrate their excellent knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and indepth discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) effectively demonstrate thorough understanding of the justification for all changes made following peer feedback and why they are required to ensure quality of care (AO2, CS1.3) confidently provide theoretically sound responses to questions from the tutor which demonstrate excellent understanding of quality management requirements (AO2, CS2.2) 3 9-12 The student is able to: demonstrate their comprehensive knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and good discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) a effectively demonstrate understanding of the justification for most changes made following peer feedback and why they are required to ensure quality of care (AO2, CS1.3) mostly provide theoretically sound responses to questions from the tutor but not extensive in detail which demonstrates good understanding of quality management requirements (AO2, CS2.2) 2 5-8 The student is able to: demonstrate a reasonable level of knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and some discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) demonstrate reasonable understanding of the justification for some changes made following peer feedback and partial understanding of why they are required to ensure quality of care (AO2, CS1.3) attempt to answer questions from the tutor and provide some correct answers but with limited detail, which demonstrates a reasonable understanding of quality management requirements (AO2, CS2.2)
+Band Mark Descriptor 4 13-16 The student is able to: clearly demonstrate their excellent knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and in- depth discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) effectively demonstrate thorough understanding of the justification for all changes made following peer feedback and why they are required to ensure quality of care (AO2, CS1.2) following peer feedback and why they are required to ensure quality of care (AO2, CS1.3) confidently provide theoretically sound responses to questions from the tutor which demonstrate excellent understanding of quality management requirements (AO2, CS2.2) 3 9-12 The student is able to: • demonstrate their comprehensive knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and good discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) • effectively demonstrate understanding of the justification for most changes made following peer feedback and why they are required to ensure quality of care (AO2, CS1.3) mostly provide theoretically sound responses to questions from the tutor but not extensive in detail which demonstrates good understanding of quality management requirements (AO2, CS2.2)

-1 1-4 The student is able to: • demonstrate a limited level of knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and limited discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) • demonstrate limited understanding of the justification for some changes made following peer feedback and limited understanding of why they are required to ensure quality of care (AO2, CS1.3) • make a limited attempt to answer questions from tutor, however answers may sometimes be incorrect, and is only able to demonstrate limited understanding of quality management requirements (AO2, CS2.2) 0 No credible evidence.
+Band Mark Descriptor 2 5-8 The student is able to: demonstrate a reasonable level of knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and some discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) demonstrate reasonable understanding of the justification for some changes made following peer feedback and partial understanding of why they are required to ensure quality of care (AO2, CS1.3) attempt to answer questions from the tutor and provide some correct answers but with limited detail, which demonstrates a reasonable understanding of quality management requirements (AO2, CS2.2) 1 1-4 The student is able to: demonstrate a limited level of knowledge and understanding of the project outcome drawn from national guidelines and areas of good practice, via verbal presentation and limited discussion with tutor (AO5, AO2, CS1.3, CS2.2, CS5.2) demonstrate limited understanding of the justification for some changes made following peer feedback and limited understanding of why they are required to ensure quality of care (AO2, CS1.3) make a limited attempt to answer questions from tutor, however answers may sometimes be incorrect, and is only able to demonstrate limited understanding of quality management requirements (AO2, CS2.2) 0 No credible evidence

-The evidence should demonstrate:
+The evidence could demonstrate:

-- the student has the ability to communicate a summary of their quality improvement report which is logically structured and clearly communicated - that information from the research and the incident report, explaining the content of the quality improvement report - that the student should be able to discuss and justify amendments made to the report following task 3
+- that the student has the ability to communicate a summary of their quality improvement report that the student explains the content of the quality improvement report based on the information from the research and brief - that the student discusses and justifies amendments made to the report following task 3

-AO4: digital skills

-Digital skills 2 marks: (1-2 marks) Summary and presentation of the report produced in task 2 demonstrate mostly effective use of digital technology, sometimes presenting the information clearly so it can be accessed by the intended audience in the context of the healthcare setting.
+AO4: digital skills Digital skills (1-2 marks) 2 marks: Summary and presentation demonstrates mostly effective use of digital technology, sometimes presenting the information clearly so it can be accessed by the intended audience in the context of the healthcare setting.
 Data and information have been processed and conveyed well and accessed in a safe manner.
 1 mark: Summary and presentation demonstrate use of digital technology that is sometimes effective but causes the intended audience in the context of the healthcare setting to have some difficulty in accessing the information presented.
 Data and information have been processed and analysed in an acceptable manner.
 It is clear to the audience that the use of digital skills is a weakness and could be strengthened to enhance accessibility and presentation.